ash-project/ash/README.md

 * Make our router cabaple of describing its routes in `mix phx.routes` Chris McCord says that we could probably power that, seeing as phoenix controls both APIs, and that capability could be added to `Plug.Router`
 * Finish the serializer
-* Make a DSL for join tables to support complex validation/hooks into how they work, support more than just table names in `join_through`
 * DSL level validations!
 Things like includes validating that their chain exists.
 All DSL structs should be strictly validated when they are created.
 * Especially at compile time, we should *never* ignore or skip invalid options.
 If an option is present and invalid, an error is raised.
 * break up the `Ash` module